 - Ability to export all bookmarks to an HTML file

-- Easy to share recommendations with friends via links or on social media platforms
+- Easy to share recommendations with friends via links or on social networks

 - Saving links is super easy with the browser extension